 Once you're using VTEX IO Store Framework, making a new version of your theme public (or even the first version) can be a big challenge if any of the necessary steps are unclear.

-To better understand the process, you need to remember that your store's theme works exactly as any other platform app.
-This means that it takes on an app's default behavior, with its own versioning and deploys.
+Note that your Store Theme works exactly as any other VTEX IO app.
+This means it takes on an app's default behavior, with its own versioning and deploys.

 Step by step

 If you’re comfortable with the configurations you’ve performed and want your new theme to be made available to any user, you’ll need to: